Jason94/coalton-io/README.markdown

 The file structure of the source code is complex, but the project is organized consistently.
 How the files are laid out in `src/` is documented [here](src/README.md).

+Contributions to the concurrent codebase are welcome.
+However, because asynchronous exceptions are particularly tricky to develop around, please follow the standards for _Concurent Function Documentation_ given in [the runtime documentation](docs/runtime.md).

 ### Running the tests

 One of the tests requires the working directory to be at the repository root.
 To change in Sly/Slime, type `,cd` in the REPL and navigate to the root directory.